 Numerous national cable companies have looked at this film, and through the nearly two years of filming, as we worked on this project, it became obvious that they wanted to tell this story from a national perspective.
 The New Jersey part of this story is so compelling, and it leads into the conversation as to why it exists everywhere, we feel it necessary to release two films.

 At the beginning of February, we will release, “Kids Are Dying in New Jersey”.
 The reason this first film will be of interest to everyone is that New Jersey is extremely unique when it comes to Heroin.
 We have the purest Heroin in the Country, and sit between two of the largest distribution points in America.
 We have such unique suburban and urban settings, that the crossover damage is extremely obvious.

-By June of this year, we will complete the second film, “Kids Are Dying - An American Epidemic”.
+By January 2015, we will complete the second film, “Kids Are Dying - An American Epidemic”.
 Both of these films will tell this story from a new perspective.
 They will address the problem and more importantly, explain how we got to this stage.
 Second, it will describe some of the collateral factors such as urban gang involvement, the pharmaceutical component, and organized crime.
 Lastly, and most important, it will explore the solutions to ending this epidemic.
 You can ORDER our first film now.
-It only costs $5 plus shipping and handling.
+It only costs $12.00 plus shipping and handling.
 All proceeds will go to Steered Straight, a non-profit organization, to bring drug prevention programs into elementary, middle and high schools.

 “Kids Are Dying - An American Epidemic”